-UK position on reciprocity of rights for airlines from EU countries, and the basis on which flights will continue in the event of ‘no deal’.
+Policy statement on UK position on rights for airlines from EU countries, and the basis on which flights will continue if there is a no-deal Brexit.

-The draft regulation is intended to apply until the end of March 2020 (or sooner if alternative arrangements are put in place in the meantime), and the rights it provides to UK airlines are conditional on the UK granting equivalent rights to airlines from EU countries.
+The EU’s Regulation was originally intended to apply until the end of March 2020, but a proposal to extend this to October 2020 was announced by the European Commission on 4 September 2019.
+The rights the Regulation provide to UK airlines are conditional on the UK granting equivalent rights to airlines from EU countries.

-This statement sets out the UK position on reciprocity of rights for airlines from EU countries, and the basis on which flights will continue for this period, during which time negotiations will be undertaken on permanent future air services arrangements.
-The government intends to issue separate guidance to the Civil Aviation Authority (CAA) on the application of this policy to the granting of foreign carriers permits.
+The government will issue guidance to the Civil Aviation Authority (CAA) on the application of this policy statement to the granting of foreign carriers permits.

-The principles underpinning the UK position are threefold:
+The objectives underpinning the UK position on these contingency arrangements are threefold: